Printing Tips

 Copyright is a very complicated subject and if you need specific information you should do research or talk to an attorney.
 You will find a lot of disagreement about how the laws are interpreted.
 These are just some general guidelines I go by.

 It is usually okay to use things for personal use - such as duplicating a page idea or using a poem in your own scrapbooks.
-But it is always against the rules to profit from something without the copyright owner's permission.
+It is always against the rules to profit from something without the copyright owner's permission.
 Just being on the internet doesn't make something public domain - it could have been posted without the owner's knowledge.
 And just because something doesn't have a copyright symbol doesn't mean it's not copyrighted.
-A copyright symbol is not required - and it could have been removed.
+A copyright symbol is not required - and it could have been removed by someone.

-If you want to use something as a handout, pass it on by email or put it on a website it is best to contact the owner and ask for permission.
-Some people are now adding a note to their layouts and ideas that specifically state how they can be used - such as for a handout by CMC but not sold.
+If you want to use something as a handout for a class, pass it on by email or put it on a website it is best to contact the owner and ask for permission.
+Some people are now adding a note to their layouts and ideas that specifically state how they can be used - such as for a handout at a scrapbook class but not to be sold.
 That is very helpful.

 The things on my website are meant to be used in scrapbooks or for other personal use.
-They are not meant to be sold - either in hard copy or on CD's.
-They can be passed on to others for personal use or given as handouts by scrapbook consultants as long as the names of the originators or authors (if known) are not removed from the ideas.
+They are not meant to be sold - either in hard copy or on CD's - or used in any profit making venture.
+If you pass info on to others for their personal use do not remove the names of the originators or authors (if known).

 Printing Graphics